-General information Indicates relevant product information: for example, product name, applicable product code(s)/numbers (e.g., ERP material code), manufacturing location(s), review period covered by this <, and (if applicable) justification of why the review period was shortened or extended.
+General information Indicates relevant product information: for example, product name, applicable product code(s)/numbers (e.g., ERP material code), manufacturing location(s), review period covered by this APQR Report, and (if applicable) justification of why the review period was shortened or extended.

 Summary

-A summary of the information contained in the < should be provided at the beginning of the document.
-If the < is in the local language (e.g., German), an English translation of the summary should also be provided.
+A summary of the information contained in the APQR Report should be provided at the beginning of the document.
+If the APQR Report is in the local language (e.g., German), an English translation of the summary should also be provided.

 The executive summary should: